Oracle Active Data Guard is licensed as follows:

 Oracle Active Data Guard Licensing

-Oracle Active Data Guard (ADG) is a powerful add-on to Oracle Database Enterprise Edition that enhances disaster recovery and availability capabilities.
+Oracle Active Data Guard (ADG) is a powerful add-on to Oracle Database Enterprise Edition, enhancing disaster recovery and availability capabilities.
 However, licensing ADG correctly is critical for compliance and cost management.

 Oracle Data Guard (standard feature) is included with Oracle Database Enterprise Edition at no extra cost.
 It provides the core ability to maintain one or more standby databases as transactionally consistent copies of a primary database for disaster recovery.

-In a Data Guard configuration, the standby database is typically in a mount state, applying redo logs from the primary, ready to take over in case of failover.
+In a Data Guard configuration, the standby database is typically in a mount state, applying redo logs from the primary and ready to take over in the event of a failover.

 Data Guard ensures high availability and data protection, but does not allow active use of the standby for query or backup workloads while synchronized.

-With Active Data Guard, a physical standby database can be read-only for reporting, querying, or backing up โ all while continuously applying redo from the primary database.
+With Active Data Guard, a physical standby database can be read-only for reporting, querying, or backup purposes – all while continuously applying redo logs from the primary database.

 Active Data Guard provides capabilities beyond basic Data Guard, including real-time query against the standby, offloading workloads, and advanced features (detailed below) that improve data protection and minimize downtime.